 sources Paths to directories and/or files on the host side that should be copied to the guest.
+If the path ends with a path delimiter, only the directory's content is being copied.
 Host path style.

 filters Array of source filters.
 This uses the DOS/NT style wildcard characters '?' and '\'.